yingliii/Book-Search-Engine/README.md

 ## Usage

-1.  `npm install` to install packages and dependencies.
+1.  `npm install` to install packages and dependencies
-2.  `npm run develop` to start the react app.
+2.  `npm run develop` to start the react app

 See a live demonstration in the demo section below.